tobek/laminae/notes.md

 - How they interact with prime worlds
     + if destruction, they consume, if creation, they overflow
     + Arcs of laminal culture influence history of cardinal worlds
+    + Any kind of prayer/ritual that can call the lamina's nature in?
 - Nature of petitioners
     + https://realmofadventure.fandom.com/wiki/Petitioner#Petitioners_of_Specific_Planes
 - Something that changed over time